-80 Years On, Dominicans And Haitians Revisit Painful Memories Of 'Parsley Massacre'
+80 Years On, Dominicans And Haitians Revisit Painful Memories Of Parsley Massacre'

 A granddaughter makes amends

-Nancy Betances' (left) grandfather Rafael Enrique Betances was a Dominican military officer stationed in Loma de Cabrera during the massacre.
+Nancy Betances' grandfather Rafael Enrique Betances was a Dominican military officer stationed in Loma de Cabrera during the massacre.
 "He had to participate and kill," she says.
 Now she tries to make amends by helping Haitian immigrants.
 More than 660,000 Haitians and their descendants live in the Dominican Republic, according to a U.N. census in 2012.
 Not everyone in town appreciates Betances' efforts.
 "People say that [my grandfather] defended the country," she says, "and that he'd be rolling over in his grave if he knew what I was doing."

 A cross-border pastime

-Playing dominoes is a passion shared on both sides of the border.
+Playing dominoes is a passion shared by people on both sides of the border.
 In the Haitian border town of Ouanaminthe, residents relax with an afternoon game.
-Eighty years after the massacre, tensions between the Dominican Republic and Haiti remain high, related to large numbers of Haitian immigrants who come to the Dominican Republic to work for low wages in fields like construction.
+Eighty years after the massacre, tensions between the Dominican Republic and Haiti remain high, in part because of the large numbers of Haitian immigrants who come to the Dominican Republic to work for low wages in fields like construction.
 One right-wing Dominican politician has suggested building a wall on the border to send a message to migrants.
 Yet in the border region itself, where Haitians and Dominicans interact in markets, schools and other places every day, people mostly get along well.

 Marlon Bishop, a producer for NPR's Latino USA, traveled to the Dominican-Haitian border region with Dominican freelance photographer Tatiana Fernandez to find survivors of the Parsley Massacre and document their memories.
-A Latino USA radio special commemorating the 80th anniversary of the 1937 killings airs this week on NPR stations.
+A Latino USA radio special commemorating the 80th anniversary of the 1937 killings aired this week on NPR stations.